apple/swift-system/NNNN-swift-system-io-uring.md

         options: FileDescriptor.OpenOptions = FileDescriptor.OpenOptions(),
         permissions: FilePermissions? = nil,
         context: UInt64 = 0
-    ) -> IORequest
+    ) -> Request
 ```

 which allows clients to decide whether they want to open the file into a slot on the ring, or have it return a file descriptor via a completion.
 Similarly, read operations have overloads for "use a buffer from the ring" or "read into this `UnsafeMutableBufferPointer`"

-Multiple `IORequests` can be enqueued on a single `IORing` using the `prepare(…)` family of methods, and then submitted together using `submitPreparedRequests`, allowing for things like "open this file, read its contents, and then close it" to be a single syscall.
+Multiple `Requests` can be enqueued on a single `IORing` using the `prepare(…)` family of methods, and then submitted together using `submitPreparedRequests`, allowing for things like "open this file, read its contents, and then close it" to be a single syscall.
 Conveniences are provided for preparing and submitting requests in one call.

 Since IO operations can execute in parallel or out of order by default, linked chains of operations can be established with `prepare(linkedRequests:…)` and related methods.
 Separate chains can still execute in parallel, and if an operation early in the chain fails, all subsequent operations will deliver cancellation errors as their completion.